-- Crewneck Sweatshirts are allowed; Hoodies are NOT allowed. - Jackets and coats, including STA outerwear, cannot be worn inside the building including on dress down days. - Hats are not allowed to be worn inside the building including on dress-down days. - Scarves are not allowed to be worn inside the building.
+- STA branded crewneck sweatshirts are allowed in uniform-consistent colors.
+STA logo is preferred but not required - Hoodies are NOT allowed. - Jackets and coats, including STA outerwear, cannot be worn inside the building including on dress down days. - Hats are not allowed to be worn inside the building including on dress-down days. - Scarves are not allowed to be worn inside the building.